cobayo/yunas/index.md

 ### Change default port
 The default port used by Yunas is 10421.
-You can change default port by application.propertites as below.
+You can change default port by application.properties as below.

 ```
 yunas.port=8080